unitaryfund/mitiq/docs/source/guide/cdr-3-options.md

 # What additional options are available in CDR?

-In addition to the four necessary ingredients shown in [How do I use CDR?](cdr-1-intro.md), there are additional parameters in CDR.
+In addition to the four necessary ingredients shown in {doc}`cdr-1-intro`, there are additional parameters in CDR.

 One option is how many circuits are in the training set (default is 10).
 This can be changed as follows.

 ```{code-cell} ipython3
 import warnings